zabbix/zabbix/templates/net/meraki_http/README.md

 ## Overview

 For Zabbix version: 6.0 and higher
-The template to monitor Cisco Meraki dashboard by Zabbix that work without any external scripts.
+The template to monitor Cisco Meraki dashboard by Zabbix that works without any external scripts.
 Most of the metrics are collected in one go, thanks to Zabbix bulk data collection.